-Calm but also vigorous, colorful, sophisticated, hip, vibrant: Athens is the ultimate mix of cultural and social life elements.
-Her beauty lies within the unique combination of these contradictions that you can find in each and every corner of the city.
+Calm but also vigorous, colourful, sophisticated, hip, vibrant: Athens is the ultimate mix of cultural and social life elements.
+Its beauty lies within the unique combination of these contradictions that you can find in each and every corner of the city.
 Lots of historical heritage, urban and natural beauty will make you fall in love with the city by first sight.

 So!
 Let’s say that this “first sight” is the only time you have in the city.
 Do you only have one day in Athens and want some highlights of classic and off-the-beaten-track things to see?
 Then go ahead and bookmark this because we have prepared a full-day guide for one of the top city tours within 24 hours!
 Let’s take one day from dusk till dawn and see what you can do in Athens so that you enjoy it to the fullest.

 If you are arriving in Athens most likely you are using one of the following means of transport: aeroplane, ferry, or the railway.

 In case you are landing at the Eleftherios Venizelos International Airport and you want to find yourselves in downtown Athens you have to choose from the following options:

 - Athens Metro from the airport: The airport of Athens is connected with the city through the metro system.
 After exiting the airport waiting hall, follow the signs leading you to the metro station.
 Use one of the available touch-screen ticket machines and choose the 10€ airport one-way ticket.
 Make sure you do not lose the ticket because you are going to need it to open the gates while entering and exiting the metro stations.

 Tips: Keep in mind that the metro routes from/to the airport are only available during service hours (from 6.30am until midnight).

 You might want to keep your ticket since it is a rechargeable paper ticket at every ticket machine.